andrewsunglaekim/js-objects-prototypes-es6-classes/readme.md

 }
 ```

-Now every instance of our `Person` constructor has access to a `greet` mmethod.
+Now every instance of our `Person` constructor has access to a `greet` method.

 ```js
 const person = new Person('bob');